ambicana-sudo/ecommerce_redux/README.md

   - [ ] Filter Products by Category and Brand
   - [ ] Add and Remove Products from Cart
   - [ ] Add and Remove Products from Wishlist
+  - [ ] Total no. of Items and Price calculation

 ## Features
 [] Admin Dashboard